huashengwang1989/photobook/README.md

 **LittleLives**: Above demonstrated image filenames is indeed the same filename format when you mass output the check-in and check-out images from LittleLives.

 **Qoqolo**: There is no batch export function for Qoqolo.
 If you manually save each image by yourself (not recommended, very tedious), you need rename the image files to above-mentioned format as the default filename is a random string.
-(WIP: a python script to automatically extract check-in-out images and rename them in above format)
+(See Project [qoqolo-check-in-out-spider](https://github.com/huashengwang1989/qoqolo-check-in-out-spider))

 ##### Activity